Klek mountain, Croatia: Geography and geology

 Klek is positioned as a prominent ridge on the eastern tips of Velika Kapela, and its slopes descend toward Ogulin and the valley of Dobra.
-The peaks are steep and rocky, and there are two most important ones, Klečice or Mali Klek (1058 m), and Veliki Klek (or just Klek, 1182 m), with its prominent vertical 200 meters high "southern rock".
+The peaks are steep and rocky, and there are two most important ones, Klečica/Klečice or Mali Klek (1058 m), and Veliki Klek (or just Klek, 1182 m), with its prominent vertical 200 meters high "southern rock".

 Klek rose during the Alpine orogeny in Tertiary, and geologically it consists of carbon sediments, i.e. Jurassic limestone and dolomite, while the peak part is made of Cretaceous limestones.

 There are several speleological objects on the massif: the Horvat's or Klek cave (Klečka spilja in Croatian), the Half-cave (Polupećina in Croatian), the Jarunčica na Zakopi pit cave, and two pits found in this century, the Witch's pit cave (133 m deep), and another one whose entry is near the peak, at the height of 1162 m.

 The climate is mountain with heavy rainfall, which encourages the formation of seeping and torrent streams that gather in Klek's ravine (Klečka draga in Croatian) or Peras' gulch (Perasov jarak in Croatian).
 Behind Peras' gulch on the northern slope of Klek there is also a ruin of the old Frankopan castle Vitunj, above a village named the same.

+Climate

+A weather station exists there at an elevation of 1000 m.
+The minimum recorded temperature for the winter of 2024–2025 was -9.4 C, on February 19th.

+Flora

+In the Podklek, Klek, and Klečica areas there are stretches of Krummholz vegetation.

+Species found on Klek include Achillea clavennae, Aconitum napellus, Afragene alpina, Allium carinatum A. ericetorum, Arabis scopoliana, Atadinus pumilus, Athamanta cretensis, Campanula rotundifolia, Cerastium decalvans, Dianthus sternbergii, Edraianthus graminifolius, Gentiana acaulis, Juniperus sabina, Primula kitaibeliana, P. vulgaris, Rhododendron hirsutum, Rosa alpina, Saxifraga paniculata, and Scrophularia laciniata.

+History

+When the Vlachs of Gomirje requested a confirmation of their Uskok rights throughout the territory they inhabited in 1605, they listed its boundaries as stretching from Mali Klek – Ustanke (the confluence of the Vitunjčica and the Dobra) – Vrbica – Kamensko – Vrbovsko – Plešivica – Mošenski – Bilek – "Potschovodo" – Topolovica – Okrugljik – Radigojna – Gornji Lazi.

+In April 1898, Alberto Weber wrote a poem titled "Klek":